paradisec-archive/digitising_manuscripts/index.md

 #### Cameras

 ##### Canon PowerShot G12
-We purchased this Canon camera in 2010 and it is still fully functional in 2021.
+This Canon camera was purchased in 2010 and it is still fully functional in 2021.
 It is a compact digital camera, not a DSLR.
 The PowerShot allows you to capture RAW images without JPEG compression, as well as JPEGs, or both simultaneously.
 This model does not allow for tethering without some [hacking](https://chdk.fandom.com/wiki/CHDK_1.4.0_User_Manual) of the firmware.
-I have not done this hack; See below for a fully functional workflow for image capture without remote capture.
-This camera features an articulated LCD screen.
-This means you can rotate it so that your image is visible from a seated position when the camera lens is pointed downwards on a desk or table in front of you.
+I have not done this hack; See below for a simple workflow for image capture without tethering your camera to a computer.
+The PowerShot G12 features an articulated LCD screen.
+This means you can rotate it so that your target image is visible from a seated position when the camera lens is pointed downwards on a desk or table in front of you.

 <p align="center">
   <img width="300" src="images/img-cap-PowerShotG12.JPG">